-Jesus, the Saviour of the world, is born.
-“But while he thought on these things, behold, the angel of the LORD appeared unto him in a dream, saying, Joseph, thou son of David, fear not to take unto thee Mary thy wife: for that which is conceived in her is of the Holy Ghost.
-And she shall bring forth a son, and thou shalt call his name JESUS: for he shall save his people from their sins” (Mat 1:21–22)
+Jesus, the Savior of the world, is born.
+“But while he thought on these things, behold, the angel of the Lord appeared unto him in a dream, saying, Joseph, thou son of David, fear not to take unto thee Mary thy wife: for that which is conceived in her is of the Holy Ghost.
+And she shall bring forth a son, and thou shalt call his name Jesus: for he shall save his people from their sins” (Matthew 1:21–22).

-Judas plots to betray Jesus.
+Wed—Judas plots to betray Jesus.
 “Then one of the twelve, called Judas Iscariot, went unto the chief priests, and said unto them, What will ye give me, and I will deliver him unto you?
 And they covenanted with him for thirty pieces of silver.
-And from that time he sought opportunity to betray him” (Mat 26:14–16).
+And from that time he sought opportunity to betray him” (Matthew 26:14–16).

 Stephen is stoned to death.
 “And they stoned Stephen, calling upon God, and saying, Lord Jesus, receive my spirit.
 And he kneeled down, and cried with a loud voice, Lord, lay not this sin to their charge.
 And when he had said this, he fell asleep” (Acts 7:59–60).

 Pilate massacres a group of Samaritans and is relieved of his position as procurator for this act and his conduct regarding Herod Agrippa.
 He takes his own life in Italy a year later.

 Paul meets with key apostles in Jerusalem.
 “And was unknown by face unto the churches of Judaea which were in Christ: But they had heard only, That he which persecuted us in times past now preacheth the faith which once he destroyed.
 And they glorified God in me” (Galatians 1:22–24).